Idriz4work/42/README.md

 - Explored multiple branches: Algo, Graphics, Systems Administration, and Web
 - Achieved perfect scores (125) in several challenging projects

-## 🔜 Next Steps

-I'm currently working on:
-- Completing the Docker-1 project in the Systems Administration branch
-- Advancing through the Web branch projects (Camagru, Matcha, Hypertube)

 ## 📬 Contact

 Feel free to reach out if you have any questions about my projects or 42 School experience!